I am an Assistant Professor in the Department of Earth, Ocean and Atmospheric Sciences (EOAS) at the University of British Columbia.

-In pursuit of these question and communities, I contribute to projects including open source software for computational geophysics and open access educational resources for the geosciences.
+I contribute to open source projects including software for computational geophysics and open access educational resources for the geosciences.

 SimPEG is an open source python package for numerical simulations and gradient based inverse problems in geophysics.
 We are working to bring all of the geophysical methods into one place and into the open.
 Join the development on github!